DAGScheduler — Stage-Oriented Scheduler

 |

-If the number of partition to compute is 0
+If the number of partition to compute is 0, submitMapStage throws a SparkException:

 Can't run submitMapStage on RDD with 0 partitions